-- a.
-Pay strict attention to your position in relation to the conductors. - (1) Particular attention shall be paid to the climber's position and the possible position of arms and legs in relation to the conductors, so that in maneuvering the pole pruner contact with the conductors will not result. - (2) Conductors and branches often look alike!
+- (1) Particular attention shall be paid to the climber's position and the possible position of arms and legs in relation to the conductors, so that in maneuvering the pole pruner contact with the conductors will not result. - (2) Conductors and branches often look alike!
 Care shall be taken to keep track of where the conductors are, so that one won't be cut. - b.
 When hung in a tree, the pole saw shall be hung securely with the sharp edge away from your body. - c.
 A pole saw shall never be hung on a conductor of any kind. - d.
 Pole saws shall not be painted or wrapped with electrical tape. - e.
 Only Company approved saws shall be used.